Alan March

 Bayonne Times, April 26, 1923

-Augusta Wynde's true name is Beatrice Ashton Vandegrift, now a paid writer
+Augusta Wynde's true identity is revealed is Beatrice Ashton Vandegrift.

-Columnist Nick "Ken" Kenny tells how he met Miss Wynde, the writer Beatrice "Betty" Vandegrift.
+Columnist Nick "Ken" Kenny tells how he met Miss Wynde, the writer Beatrice "Betty" Vandegrift (appearing in two parts on this site).

 His affection for Betty is apparent.